 • Improving cash flow

-In addition, digitizing the claims submission process leads to better resource allocation — staff no longer have to spend time on manual data entry or addressing errors stemming from manual entry, freeing them up to focus on revenue-generating activities.
+In addition, digitizing the claims submission process leads to better resource allocation.
+Staff no longer have to spend time on manual data entry or addressing errors stemming from manual entry, freeing them up to focus on revenue-generating activities.

 Verify insurance eligibility and coverage

-Payers may deny payment for any number of reasons — but the most common denial relates to insurance eligibility.
-The patient’s insurance might have lapsed or the patient might have switched policies without informing the practice.
-Eligibility checks can reduce claim denial and manage patient payment responsibility.
-Here’s what you can do to avoid financial pain and losing time to claim resubmissions:
+Payers may deny payment for any number of reasons, but the most common denial relates to insurance eligibility.
+The patient's insurance might have lapsed, or the patient might have switched policies without informing the practice.

-• Collect any applicable copays/coinsurance at the time of service
+• Collect any applicable copays/coinsurance at the time of service.

-• If recertification is required, make sure there’s a method to find out on behalf of the patient
+• If recertification is required, make sure there's a method to find out on behalf of the patient.

-• Offer convenience for patients by using text or email if you reach out to them with questions
+• Offer convenience for patients by using text or email if you reach out to them with questions.

 Ensure timely submissions of claims

 The process of submitting claims and getting paid has always been fraught with errors.
-To combat this, most payers now accept — and some mandate — electronic submission.
+To combat this, most payers now accept, with some mandating, electronic submission.
 The majority of practices have had some form of billing software as well.
-Despite these steps, they still struggle with timely filing and getting paid promptly.
-While some of the problem lies with payers, here’s how you can still get paid faster:

 • Implement electronic charge capture: Adopt systems that allow you to electronically record and manage charges.
 This facilitates quick, accurate data entry and reduces the likelihood of errors, thereby streamlining the entire billing process.